Contact: Dora Ho

 ATLANTA – The Asian/Pacific American Librarians Association (APALA), an affiliate of the American Library Association, has selected the winners of the 2016 Asian/Pacific American Awards for Literature (APAAL).
 The awards promote Asian/Pacific American culture and heritage and are awarded to titles published from October 2015 to September 2016 based on their literary and artistic merit.

 The Asian/Pacific American Librarians Association (APALA) was founded in 1980 by librarians of diverse Asian/Pacific ancestries committed to working together toward a common goal: to create an organization that would address the needs of Asian/Pacific American librarians and those who serve Asian/Pacific American communities.

 There are five categories for the Awards.
 Each committee selected a winning title for the category.
 Here are the winners of the 2016 awards:

-Winner: Deceit and Other Possibilities by Vanessa Hua (Willow Publishing)
+Winner: Deceit and Other Possibilities by Vanessa Hua (Willow Books)